Our campaigning work during the Coronavirus pandemic

 Financial support for unpaid carers

 Dementia UK joined 91 other charities calling for more financial support for unpaid carers.
-We signed an open letter to the Work and Pensions Secretary, Rt Hon Therese Coffey MP, and Chancellor, Rt Hon Rishi Sunak MP highlighting the financial impact that COVID-19 has had on family carers and urgently calling for an increase in Carer’s Allowance.
+On Friday 3rd July 2020 we signed an open letter to the Work and Pensions Secretary, Rt Hon Therese Coffey MP, and Chancellor, Rt Hon Rishi Sunak MP highlighting the financial impact that Covid-19 has had on family carers and urgently calling for an increase in Carer’s Allowance.

 Mental health and social care support